pspeder/LinuxAss.s/CLI-tools/processes.md

 * `lsof`

-...some of these (namely, `ps` and `lsof`) are __beasts__ of commands - they both have a vast list of command line switches (see below), and a plethora of use cases, thus, being able to search in `man` pages is of importance (you do that by typing `/` then your search term, and then press `<ENTER>`, when reading the `man`-page).
+...some of these (namely, `ps` and `lsof`) are __beasts__ of commands - they both have a vast list of command line switches (see [general linux file](./general-linux.md)), and a plethora of use cases, thus, being able to search in `man` pages is of importance (you do that by typing `/` then your search term, and then press `<ENTER>`, when reading the `man`-page).